sameeresque/pyCOSETC/README.md

 ## Prerequisites

 * [`Chrome driver`](https://chromedriver.chromium.org/downloads)
 Ensure version match of your Google Chrome.
-It can be found under Settings > About Chrome
+It can be found under Settings > About Chrome.
+At least Version 112.x is needed to be compatible with the latest version of Selenium.
 * [`Chrome binary location`](https://i.stack.imgur.com/yDGzQ.png)

 ## Setup